mozilla/telemetry-server/docs/PayloadFormat.md

 The standard format expected by the server is Version 1.

 Schema version 1 is pretty minimal, and means this:
-- top-level contains a "ver" field with a value of 1.
+- top-level contains a `ver` field with a value of 1.
-- top-level contains an "info" sub-object containing at minimum: app version, app name, update channel, build id, reason (using the expected field names).
+- top-level contains an `info` sub-object containing at minimum: app version, app name, update channel, build id, reason (using the expected field names).
-- if a top-level object called "histograms" is present, we additionally require a "revision" field in the info object so we know what version of the source to validate against.
+- if a top-level object called `histograms` is present, we additionally require a `revision` field in the `info` object so we know what version of the source to validate against.

-A minimal version 1 payload looks like
+A minimal version 1 payload looks like:
 ```js
 {
   "ver": 1,